 How can we be sure of that?
 To borrow the words of another writer: “A difference to be a difference has to make a difference.”
 When looking to employee travel safety nothing changes.
 Passports, money, itinerary.
 All these items must be planned out ahead of time; the procedure does not vary.
 All that being said, there are from time to time some little difference between travelers, for certain countries at least.
 For example, a vacationer might need one type of visa for certain countries, while someone traveling on business might need another.

 That’s the kind of detail that proper pre-trip planning would catch.
-Reach out to GlobalSecur today and have one of our friendly staff conduct an employee overseas monitoring audit and demo the available software.
+Reach out to IMG GlobalSecur today and have one of our friendly staff conduct an employee overseas monitoring audit and demo the available software.